Fort Boards® For Those With Special Needs

-Fort Boards have been evaluated by pediatric occupational therapists as a therapy tool and as a toy for special needs children.
-While active play is a great way for all children to learn, there are specific aspects of Fort Boards that make them an ideal toy for children with a variety of special needs.
+Fort Boards® have been evaluated and identified, by Pediatric Occupational Therapists ("OT" for short), as a therapy tool and as a toy for special needs children.
+While active play is a great way for all children to learn, there are specific aspects of Fort Boards® that make them an ideal toy for children with a variety of special needs.

 How Can Fort Boards® Help Special Needs Kids?

 Fort Boards® can help special needs children develop:

 Visual Spatial Skills

 The pediatric occupational therapists we've consulted with agree that Fort Boards® are especially useful for improving the visual perceptual and visual spatial skills that play a large role in learning letters, figuring out math problems, and playing sports or dancing.